cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 ## Hydra-node options...

 The entire configuration of the `hydra-node` is provided through command-line options.
-Options are used to configured various elements of the network, API, chain connection and used ledger.
+Options are used to configure various elements of the network, API, chain connection and used ledger.
 You can use the `--help` option to get a description of all options:

 ```
 hydra-node - A prototype of Hydra Head protocol